Federal Vacancies Reform Act

 - Government’s Supplemental Reply Brief (ECF No. 60)

 Shannon Dooling, “Advocates In Conn.
-Sue ICE, Claiming Agency’s Acting-Director Is Serving Illegally,” WBR Public Radio (February 20, 2020)
+Sue ICE, Claiming Agency’s Acting-Director Is Serving Illegally,” WBUR Public Radio (February 20, 2020)

 On December 9, 2019, Judge Maxine Chesney of the Northern District of California issued a nationwide preliminary injunction barring USCIS from implementing changes that would limit access to citizenship for lawful permanent residents (green card holders).
 The ruling, issued from the bench, halts changes to the naturalization application process that would present significant barriers to citizenship for tens of thousands of non-wealthy applicants each year.